TheDesignExchange/app/README.md

    As of Aug 2015, this would be: `rvm install ruby-2.1.3` (If you have a nonstandard security setup, install rvm without autolibs.)

+3. `cd` into the repo and then `cd app` to get to the root of the project directory

-3. **Bundler**. `gem install bundler`, then `bundle install`
+4. **Bundler**. `gem install bundler`, then `bundle install`
    Ubuntu: You might have to `sudo apt-get install openjdk-6-jdk` for Sunspot.

-4. That's it!
+5. That's it!
 Read the next section to see how to start up the server.
+The recommended usad is the current usage listed below the legacy.

+*optional 6th step based on legacy code... not sure if it really is working*
-5. After starting your server, run `bundle exec rake db:seed` to seed your database with starter data.
+6. After starting your server, run `bundle exec rake db:seed` to seed your database with starter data.

  [install **rvm**]: https://rvm.io/rvm/install